 There was one thing more than anything else Trusty loved.
 She loved it when people stopped and admired her and she was especially happy if they wanted to take her picture.
 Oh she would preen and pose and be so happy.
 Love me!
 I am beautiful and I know it.
 For some reason Japanese tourists found her especially attractive and there are pictures of her all over Japan I’m sure.

 Fred was a swimmer and he would swim every possible chance he got.
 Trusty would only swim if it was really hot and she needed to cool off.
 She never stayed for long in the water.
 She hated cold, really hated it.
 I would often put on a little coat and boots so she was warm enough in the trailer.
-She hated snow.
+When I bought her a raised bed so she was off the cold floor, she soon figured out how to shove the bed so it was over the vent and the furnace could blow up under her bed to warm it for her.
+She really hated snow which is why I think she loved traveling south in winter.
 Both dogs loved the beach and we had many wonderful winters wandering beaches where dogs are welcome on the east, west and especially the Gulf coast.
 Trusty loved a nice long walk on the beach.
 I would say “Do you want to go to the beach?” and both dogs would lose it and race to the vehicle at top speed.

 It was at the beach this winter that I first noticed the change in her.
 I know I was thinking last fall that she seemed kind of depressed.
 I figured getting to the beach would cheer her up.
 It didn’t.
 She acted confused and frightened by the beach.
 Instead of participating she would stand and cock her head left and right, stare off into space, give a funny shake and then let her head droop.
 It would pass but afterward she would be remain confused and she would tire quickly and walks became a drag.
 After one of these episodes she would often attach herself to the nearest pair of legs and follow them even if they were not her own people.
 More than once I didn’t notice she was following someone else.
 I would find her halfway down the beach with perfect strangers acting totally and hopelessly confused.
 I stopped letting her go off leash unless we were alone on the beach.
 She found it a comfort attaching herself to our friend Jack Rudloe.
 Jack was not disturbed by her hanging so close to him.
 I started always walking her with the leash on.
 One time she got confused and jumped in the car with perfect strangers and I had to drag her out by force.